Biserkov/cognicast-advice/README.md

 # The collected advice of The Cognicast

-Advice given by guests of <a href="http://blog.cognitect.com/cognicast" title="A podcast by Cognitect Inc. about software and the people who create it.">The Cognicast</a>.
+Advice given by guests of [The Cognicast](http://blog.cognitect.com/cognicast "A podcast by Cognitect Inc. about software and the people who create it.")</a>.
 See also [Twitter list](https://twitter.com/JBiserkov/lists/cognicast/members) of Cognicast guests.

 ## Ep.
 [139](http://blog.cognitect.com/cognicast/139) Craig Andera

 Generic: Don't put that in your mouth.

 On a more serious note: Don't do stupid things.

 ```
 (defn stupid? ^:heuristic [sth]
   "Doing sth that you could have known was a bad idea.")
 ```

 Don't do things you'll [truly] regret.

 ## Ep.
 [138](http://blog.cognitect.com/cognicast/138) Russ Olsen